pramnora/python/projects/math/random/dice/01/README.md

 -----

-The program, first, imports the Python 'built-in' library called: random.
+The program, first, imports the library called: random.

 > import random

+Random, is a Python 'built-in' library which allows one to do things like:
+- produce random numbers
+- make random choices
+- etc.

 -----